smartcontractkit/documentation/docs/Using Any API/array-response.md

    - The Chainlink Token address for _Kovan_ by calling the [`setChainlinkToken`](/docs/chainlink-framework/#setchainlinktoken) function.
    - The Oracle contract address for _Kovan_ by calling the [`setChainlinkOracle`](/docs/chainlink-framework/#setchainlinkoracle) function.
    - The `jobId`: A specific job for the oracle node to run.
-In this case, the _id_ is a _string_ data type, so you must call a job which calls an API and returns a _string_.
-You can find the job spec for the Chainlink node in this example [here](/docs/direct-request-get-string/).
+In this case, the _id_ is a _string_ data type, so you must call a job that calls an API and returns a _string_.
+You can find the job spec for the Chainlink node [here](/docs/direct-request-get-string/).

 1. Fund your contract with 0.1 LINK.
 To learn how to send LINK to contracts, read the [Fund Your Contracts](/docs/fund-your-contract/) page.

-1. Call the `id` function to confirm that it is not set.
+1. Call the `id` function to confirm that the `id` state variable is not set.

 1. Run the `requestFirstId` function.
 This builds the `Chainlink.Request` using the correct parameters.
 The `req.add("path", "0,id")` request parameter tells the oracle node to fetch the id at index 0 of the array returned by the GET request.
+It uses [JSONPath expression](https://jsonpath.com/) with comma(,) delimited string for nested objects, for example: `'0,id'`.

 1. After few seconds, call the `id` function.
 You should get a non-empty response: _bitcoin_